Computer Science (Cybersecurity), PhD

 84 credit hours, a written comprehensive exam, a prospectus and a dissertation

-Required Core Areas (9 credit hours) Concentration (9 credit hours) Research (18 credit hours) Electives and Additional Research (36 credit hours) Culminating Experience (12 credit hours) Additional Curriculum Information 18 credit hours of CSE 792 Research is required and up to 36 credit hours are allowed on the plan of study.
-Students with research credit hours in excess of 18 add these credit hours to their electives and additional research.
-Electives include: When approved by the academic unit and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this degree.
+Required Core Areas (9 credit hours) Concentration (9 credit hours) Research (18 credit hours) Electives and Additional Research (36 credit hours) Culminating Experience (12 credit hours) Additional Curriculum Information Students must complete 18 credit hours of CSE 792 Research, and up to 54 credit hours are allowed on the plan of study.
+Students with more than 18 research credit hours may apply these additional hours toward electives and additional research.
+Electives include: When approved by the academic unit and the Graduate College, up to 30 credit hours from a previously awarded master's degree can be used for this degree.
 A maximum of three credit hours of 400-level coursework may be applied on the plan of study.

 foundations (3)